Notify me

 Engineering is fundamentally about mathematics.

 Mathematics plays a pivotal role in the intricate design and precise functioning of mechanical watch movements.
-Behind the elegance of a wristwatch lies a complex system of gears, springs, and components meticulously crafted to measure time with accuracy.
+Behind the elegance of a wristwatch lies a complex system of gears, springs, and components meticulously crafted to measure time accurately and to display it clearly.
 The application of mathematical principles governs the harmony and synchronization of these elements, ensuring their seamless operation, and would often be implemented, at least partly, by algorithmic design in todays watchmaking.

 Holthinrichs-watch-back as an example of art jewelry influence on watchmaking